-Developing a specific NAPWPS MEAL framework facilitates the systematicenables the documentation, monitoring, evaluation, and reporting of the NAP's implementation, utilizingusing evidence-informed tools and mechanisms.
-This ensures diligent traccking of that progress, is tracked, the measurement of impact, is measured, and accountability of stakeholders are held accountable for their commitments.
-Regular reporting on the NAPWPS implementation of the NAPWPS enhances transparency and fosters continous facilitates learning and improvement.
+Developing a specific NAPWPS MEAL framework facilitates the systematic documentation, monitoring, evaluation, and reporting of the NAP's implementation, utilizing evidence-informed tools and mechanisms.
+This ensures diligent tracking of progress. measurement of impact, and accountability of stakeholders.
+Regular reporting on the NAPWPS enhances transparency and fosters continous learning and improvement.